-Power Station Input Signal
+Power Station Input Signal (TIA/EIA-422)

-The Power Station must accept as a valid input a bipolar signal with an amplitude of at least ±200 mV and shall be capable of accepting signals with an amplitude of ±7V without damage.
+The Power Station shall accept as a valid input a bipolar signal with an amplitude of at least ±200 mV.

-So that multiple Power Stations may be operated by parallel connection to the same Command Station output, the Power Station shall draw no more than 1.5mA from its input terminals when the input signal has an amplitude of ±5V.
+So that multiple Power Stations may be operated by parallel connection to the same Command Station output, the Power Station shall have a receiver input resistance of 4KΩ or greater.

-To account for common mode noise and differences in reference ground potential between the Command Station and Power Station, the Power Station’s response to the differential signal shall not be adversely affected by common mode voltages up to ±7V relative to the Power Station’s reference ground input.
+To account for common mode noise and differences in reference ground potential between the Command Station and Power Station, the Power Station shall operate in the presence of common mode voltages up to ±7V relative to the Power Station’s reference ground input.

-Table 8 Summary of Requirement Values
+Table 8: Summary of Requirement Values